Jean-Baptiste-Lasselle/cisco-nso-first-dive/README.md

 template, and either make the device comply with the _golden configuration_, or allowing the device to break the _golden rule_, but explicitly, and under permission control, certainly.

 Bout _the gold rule_ : Oh yes, I'm pretty sure `Cisco` named those templates _golden configurations_, thinking of them as _golden rules_ (those rules you should never ever break), engraved in the _golden configurations_. _Golden rules_ applied to the network as a whole, indeed.

+ `Network Elements Drivers (NEDs)` are the components of `NSO` that makes it capable of supporting Multi Vendor Devices

 ### Phase 2: Service abstraction